If you are reading this, either you have a baby and a humidifier, or just a baby, and you would like to know when to use a humidifier for a baby.

 If you have a baby, you should buy a humidifier too, regardless of whether you live in an area with dry air or not.
 You see, a baby’s airways are quite sensitive.
 Therefore, even if the air is only slightly dry, they may experience some pain.

-Thus, what you might think is alright for you may not be alright for the baby.
-In fact, that is why you need a humidifier for baby’s room, so that you can set it up separately from those used by grownups.
+Thus, what you might think is right for you may not be right for the baby.
+That is why you need a humidifier for baby’s room so that you can set it up separately from those used by adults.

-If you are looking for the best humidifiers for baby’s room, here are a few that you can buy on Amazon.com.
-When I was looking at humidifiers there, I was able to read reviews left by other users, thus I was not buying blindly.
+If you are looking for the best humidifiers for a baby’s room, here are a few that you can buy on Amazon.com.
+When I was looking at humidifiers there, I was able to read reviews left by other users, so I was not buying blindly.

 Here, let us look at a few of the times when you may need to use a humidifier for your baby:

-Ok, it is a no brainer that when it is cold, the air is drier than when it is warm.
-This is the reason why humidifiers see a lot of use in winter.
+When it is cold, the air is drier than when it is warm.
+This is the reason why humidifiers see a lot of use in the winter.

-But is this to mean that cold air is generally drier than warm air?
-Actually, it is the opposite.
+But does this mean that cold air is generally drier than warm air?
+It is the opposite.
 Warm or hot air is drier.
-The reason why we say that winter is the perfect time to crank that humidifier is because your heater will be running full-time, and heat drains moisture from the air.
+The reason why winter is the time to crank that humidifier is that your heater runs full-time.
+The heat removes moisture from the air.

-If you are really confused about what type of humidifier to use for baby’s room, you can always ask your pediatrician.
-He/she will advise you on what to buy.
+If you are confused about what type of humidifier to use for the baby’s room, you can always ask your pediatrician.
+He or she will advise you on what to buy.
 If you are advised not to use a humidifier, that is fine too.
 Just follow the instructions.

-What if you have a whole house humidifier?
-Well, then most likely you do not need an extra humidifier in baby’s room.
+What if you have a whole-house humidifier?
+Well, then most likely you do not need an extra humidifier in the baby’s room.
 However, if your pediatrician suggests that you ought to get one, you can always get a small desktop humidifier.

-Is cool mist humidifier good for cold seasons?
+Is a cool mist humidifier good for cold seasons?

-Yes it is.
-In fact, the cool mist humidifier for baby’s room is more recommended than a warm mist humidifier because of safety.
-However, when your baby is small, that is, below crawling or walking age, you may use a warm mist humidifier.
+Yes, it is.
+A cool mist humidifier for a baby’s room is more recommended than a warm mist humidifier because of safety.
+However, when your baby is below crawling or walking age, you may use a warm mist humidifier.

-You need to place it some distance away from the baby so that the warm air can cool down some before it reaches the nostrils of the baby.
+You need to place it a good distance away from the baby so that the warm air can cool down some before it reaches the nostrils of the baby.

-When your baby has a cold, their nasal membranes become sensitive and dry air can hurt them.
-That is why you need to inject some moisture in the air so that you can make it easier on their nostrils.
+When your baby has a cold, their nasal membranes become sensitive, and dry air can hurt them.
+That is why you need to inject some moisture into the air so that you can make it easier on their nostrils.

 The throat and the airways are also affected by colds and related infections.
-The nerve endings become raw and sensitive, something that may cause irritation when the baby inhales.
-Thankfully, investing in a humidifier is going to make it easy for your baby to breathe.
+The nerve endings become raw and sensitive, something that may irritate when the baby inhales.
+Investing in a humidifier is going to make it easier for your baby to breathe.

-Just because your baby has a cold, it does not mean that this is the time to crank it up and over-humidify the air in your baby’s room.
+Just because your baby has a cold does not mean that this is the time to crank it up and over-humidify the air in your baby’s room.

-Too much humidity is not good as it can trigger the growth of mold in baby’s room.
+Too much humidity is not good, as it can trigger the growth of mold in the baby’s room.
 Mold could in turn cause the baby more infections, including chronic conditions like asthma.